 Michael Morrison, Esq.

-In December 2020, Michael Morrison joined Van Kampen Law, PC as an associate attorney.
-Michael is a servant leader whose lived experiences have established a major philosophical imperative to his work: “Everyone is Based on a True Story.”
+Michael Morrison is an associate attorney at Van Kampen Law, PC.
+Michael is a servant leader who’s lived experiences have established a major philosophical imperative to his work: “Everyone is Based on a True Story.”
 Michael believes that nothing threatens access to justice more than a story untold.

 In addition to working with Bailey & Dixon, Michael worked as a judicial law clerk for the Georgia Court of Appeals, and as a diversity, equity, and inclusion (“DEI”) consultant with Wilmor Works, LLC.
 At the intersection of Michael’s academic training, work experiences, and salient identities – a Christian, African American male raised in the South by a Marine father and an educator mother – lies his appreciation of, and sensitivity to, the diversity of people he represents.